timschneeb/GalaxyBudsLive-Disassembly/README.md

 ## New Hardware

 Some parts of the debugging mode within the Buds Live refer to a **gyroscope** and to a sensor called "`Vpu`" in both earpieces. **VPU** is an abbreviation for "[Voice Pickup (Bone) Sensor](https://www.sonion.com/vpu-voice-pick-up-sensor/)" which enhances voice recording especially for calls by processing your bone vibration (afaik, the buds(+) had something similar as well) and can pickup voice wake-up commands. **This new sensor is used with the new [Voice Wakeup Feature](#voice-wake-up)!**
+The gyroscope is probably used for the looseness detection.

 ```
 [L>Gyro 0]: XXXX